The number most buyers shop last

 Two changes from the Tax Cuts and Jobs Act of 2017 broke it for the majority of households:

 - The standard deduction roughly doubled.
-A married-filing-jointly household that used to itemize at, say, $13,000 of total deductions now finds the standard deduction larger than anything it could itemize.
-The mortgage interest deduction only matters if you itemize — and you only itemize if your total itemized deductions exceed the standard deduction.
+Pre-2018, a typical married-filing-jointly household itemizing $13,000 of deductions cleared the (then much lower) standard deduction handily.
+The 2026 MFJ standard deduction is $32,200 — so that same $13,000 of itemized deductions doesn’t come close.
+The mortgage interest deduction only matters if you itemize, and you only itemize if your total itemized deductions exceed the standard deduction.

 - The deductible loan balance was capped at $750,000.
 Down from $1,000,000 for loans originated after December 15, 2017.
 Existing loans were grandfathered at the old cap.

 The practical result: roughly nine in ten filers now take the standard deduction, according to Treasury data tracked since the TCJA took effect.
-For those filers, the mortgage interest deduction is irrelevant — a 6.5% mortgage rate stays a 6.5% rate, not the tax-adjusted rate older guides used to highlight.
+For those filers, the mortgage interest deduction is irrelevant — a 6.5% mortgage rate stays a 6.5% rate, not the lower “after-tax” rate older guides used to highlight (the rough math: rate × (1 − marginal bracket), only meaningful if every interest dollar actually shows up on Schedule A, the IRS form for itemized deductions).

 When does it still matter?
-High-balance loans in high-property-tax states, where the combination of mortgage interest, the state and local tax (SALT) deduction (capped at $10,000 per return), and large charitable giving pushes itemized deductions above the standard threshold.
+High-balance loans in high-property-tax states, where the combination of mortgage interest, the state and local tax (SALT) deduction (capped at $40,400 for 2026, phasing down toward a $10,000 floor at higher incomes and reverting to a flat $10,000 in 2030), and large charitable giving pushes itemized deductions above the standard threshold.
 That set of households is a minority, and they already have a CPA running the numbers — they don’t need this guide.

 For everyone else, the takeaway is simple: don’t model the deduction into your decision unless your CPA tells you it changes the math.
 It mostly doesn’t.